Rakitic07/Docs/aspnet/security/data-protection/compatibility/cookie-sharing.rst

       // ...
   });

-3. Modify the call to UseCookieAuthentication as follows, changing the CookieName to match those of the ASP.NET Core cookie authentication middleware, and providing an instance of a DataProtectionProvider that has been initialized to a key storage location.
+3. Modify the call to UseCookieAuthentication as follows, changing the CookieName to match name used by the ASP.NET Core cookie authentication middleware, and providing an instance of a DataProtectionProvider that has been initialized to a key storage location.

 .. code-block:: c#